-The Haflinger is a horse breed that is loved for its gorgeous look and friendly temperament.
-The best description of this horse is little but mighty.
+The Haflinger is a horse breed that is loved for its gorgeous look and gentle temperament.
+Due to their distinct golden chestnut coat and flaxen mane and tail, Haflingers are widely recognized among other breeds.
+The best description of the Haflinger horse breed is little but mighty.
 We compiled a list of fascinating facts about this equine.
 Let’s get the hang of such a horse breed.

 What Is a Haflinger Horse?